geopm/geopm/tutorial/admin/README.md

 ```
 make -j && make install
 ```
-* Build an RPM to be used to install `libgeopmpolicy` on the compute nodes.
+* Build an RPM to be used to install `libgeopm` on the compute nodes.
   The output from this make command will indicate where the RPMs are located:
 ```
 make rpm